 God’s love is conveyed by his forgiveness of all those who repent, no matter how late in life.
 Here, Manfred describes his experience of God’s compassion, which he deems “Infinite Goodness” because it “willingly forgives” him no matter how “ghastly” his sins.

-return – as long as hope shows something green.
+Despite the Church’s curse, there is no one so lost that the eternal love cannot return – as long as hope shows something green.
 (Purg.
 III, 133-135)

 God’s love of an individual, Manfred suggests, has nothing to do with the Church’s opinion of him.
 This is exemplified by the character of Manfred, who was excommunicated by Pope Alexander IV for what was seen as an illegitimate bid for political power.
 By placing him in Purgatory, author-Dante hints that God can forgive even an excommunicate, if the individual repents and continues to “hope.”